wadecoufal/Cadenze/README.md

 # Cadenze

-A desktop music player highlighting the artistry of world class singers, composers, pianists, and other classical musicians.
+A music player highlighting the artistry of world class singers, composers, pianists, and other classical musicians.

 Check it out [here](https://cadenze.herokuapp.com/#/)!